ts-zen/trycatch/README.md

 - `$trycatch` must be passed functions to be executed, rather than their results.
 While this isn't as seamless as a language feature would behave, it’s a limitation due to the constraints of JavaScript syntax.
 However, `$macro` and `$try` do not share this issue.
 - Return types must differ from `unknown` or `any`, as these types will obscure the expected error types in the result.
 You can work around this by wrapping the return value in an object like `{ value }`.
 - Errors and Promises have specific roles when used in return types and cannot be treated as generic values.
-While we believe this is a positive guideline rather than a limitation, you can still resolve this by using `{ value }` as a wrapper.
+While we believe this is a positive guideline rather than a limitation, you can still get around this by using `{ value }` as a wrapper.
 - Union types of native JavaScript errors will be simplified in TypeScript to a single error type, losing valuable information.
 For example, `TypeError | RangeError` will be type reduced to `TypeError`.
-This is a limitation of the TypeScript errors typings and can be addressed by relying on custom errors and wrapping native ones when needed.
+This is a limitation can be addressed by relying only on custom errors and wrapping native ones when needed.

 # License